JasonYuSun/codefresh/BreakGlass.md

-Why is Terraform trying to destroy a CryptoKeyVersion that doesn't exist in the state file?
-What is the connection between removing a GCS bucket and destroying a CryptoKeyVersion?
-Why has this error only occurred in the preprod-k environment?
+Why was the CryptoKeyVersion's state set to DESTROY_SCHEDULED when the user who raised the issue applied the change?